 Some customers are surprised when they first see our Sew on Labels as they are different to the traditional embroidered sew on labels.
 They are printed but just as good and it means they can be dispatched within 24 hours.
 However people sometimes call us to say they are made of paper.
 They are NOT!
 We wouldn't be selling bits of paper to sew on and put through the washing machine!

-In fact the labels are made of a woven material.
+The sew on labels are in fact made of a woven material.
 If customers call to say they are paper, we ask them to try and rip one – they soon find it's impossible.

 This is a fantastic idea.
 It's just like an office stamp but with textile ink that goes through the wash.
 The ink tends to fade a little after the first couple of washes but this is normal.

-The StampaName is so quick and easy to use, and one Stamp should label hundreds of garments.
+The StampaName is so quick and easy to use.
+One Stamp should label hundreds of garments.
 The ink pad is contained within the Stamp so no mess and if it ever dries up then spare ink pads can be purchased.

 The only downside is that the ink is black and so doesn't show up on dark clothing.
 However we supply StampaName packs that include a Stamp and either 50 Iron on Labels or 30 Clip on Labels to counteract this problem.

-Ideal when buying for more than one person as extra name strips can be purchased and they are interchangeable on the Stamp.
-Slightly more fiddly than the StampaName (above) as these have to be pressed into a stamp pad for each use, but very cost effective.
-A bottle of ink is supplied to fill the pad.
+Ideal when buying for more than one person as extra name strips can be purchased because the MultiStamp takes up to 4 names.
+Ideal for bigger families or in Care Homes with manu residents.
+Slightly more fiddly than the StampaName (above) as the MultiStamp has to pressed into the inkpad for each use, but very cost effective.

 These are just what they say they are – except it doesn't have to be an address that is printed.
-Many customers use the labels for their handmade crafts, homemade goodies or as Wedding or other mementoes.
+Many customers use the labels for their handmade crafts, homemade goodies or as wedding or other mementoes.
+They can be printed in Gold, White or Silver.
 They measure approx 4cm x 2.5cm.
 Please note these are NOT waterproof.

 We sell Pilot Laundry pens as we believe these are the best quality.
 We don't really recommend these as a way of labelling clothes as a label is a lot neater looking and longer lasting.
 However good the pen is, the ink usually washes out in time.
 Having said that, it's better to name clothes with a pen than nothing at all and as a last minute panic job, pens are great!